websiteinspiration/bugsplat.rb/entries/2013-06-18-making-ebooks-with-docverter.md

 I've been writing [my guide to integrating Stripe with Rails][mmp] using markdown, as with most textual projects that I work on.
 Every chapter is a markdown-formatted file living in a git repo, sycned-on-save to [my git server][git] and S3 [using SparkleShare][wiki].
 When I want to peek at the rendered version I use little previewer app running on a VM on my Mac mini that I [talked about previously][page_viewer].

 A good eBook needs a PDF version, of course.
-Awhile back I wrote a service named [Docverter][docverter] that can render XHTML to PDF using a library named [Flying Saucer][fs].
+Awhile back I wrote an open-source service named [Docverter][docverter] that can render XHTML to PDF using a library named [Flying Saucer][fs], among other things.
 All you have to do is pipe in the HTML and other related files and you get back a rendered, self-contained PDF file.
 There are a few non-trivial aspects to this, of course, because HTML is not primarily intended for printable output.
 The W3C has worked up a [whole CSS module for page-related styles][css paged media] but it's not the most readable document.
 There's a few simple-ish things that you can do to your document to make it look nice, though.

 --fold--